cloudnative-pg/cloudnative-pg/docs/src/controller.md

 this design choice has made the implementation of CloudNativePG more reliable, and easier to understand.

+## PVC resizing

+This is a well known limitation of `StatefulSet`: it does not support resizing PVCs.
+This is inconvenient for a database.
+Resizing volumes requires convoluted workarounds.

+In contrast, CloudNativePG leverages the configured storage class to manage the underlying PVCs directly.

 ## Primary Instances versus Replicas

 The `StatefulSet` controller is designed to create a set of Pods